jensengroup/ESNUEL/README.md

 An example of using ReactiviQM on a dataframe (takes ~20 min. on 16 CPU cores):

-    # Create predictions for "3d" from the Cabri dataset (data/xxx/xxx.pkl):
+    # Create predictions for a small dataset (data/xxx/xxx.pkl):
     python src/reactivityQM/calculator.py

 The calculations are now saved in a "./calculations" folder, and a dataframe containing the results are found in "submitit_reactivityQM/*_result.pkl"